NAS JRB Fort Worth to Support Border Security Efforts

 |0

-This work, NAS JRB Fort Worth to Support Border Security Efforts, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAS JRB Fort Worth to Support Border Security Efforts, by Sandy Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.